jamalnuman/giphy/README.md

 ### Giphy Central

-Fun project that use JQuery and AJAX to obtain the giphys you want.
-Paste them to the page and then click to animate them.
+Fun project that uses JQuery and AJAX to search giphys by the category you want.
+You can click on them for animation.
 ![](images/giphys.png)